Woowuo/New-Way-for-Comments/README.md

-# NewMarks
+# NewDenotations
-An inspiration, a system of new marks could be used to help you better understand your and others' code
+An inspiration, a system of new denotations could be used to help you better understand your and others' code.
+For some complicated data structures(RB tree for instance), some new marks are required.

 ## Case1: Description of KMP algorithm
 ### Description of the Question